m3db/m3/README.md

 The simplest and quickest way to try M3 is to use Docker, read [the M3 quickstart section](https://m3db.io/docs/quickstart) for other options.

+This example uses [jq](https://stedolan.github.io/jq/) to format the output of API calls.
+It is not essential for using M3DB.

 ## Usage

 The below is a simplified version of the [M3 quickstart guide](https://m3db.io/docs/quickstart/docker/), and we suggest you read that for more details.